temporalio/documentation/docs/references/commands.md

 - Awaitable: No, a Workflow Execution can not await on the action resulting from this Command.
 - Corresponding Event: [UpsertWorkflowSearchAttributes](/references/events/#upsertworkflowsearchattributes)

+### ProtocolMessageCommand

+This Command helps guarantee ordering constraints for features such as Updates

+This Command points at the message from which the Event is created.
+Therefore, just from the Command, you can't predict the resulting Event type.